AntoninGrele/wordpress-sqlite3-for-windows/README.md

 * wordpress-6.7.1
 * sqlite-database-integration 2.1.15

+I will attempt to keep this relatively up to date.

 ## Licences

 Refer to licencing of the three dependencies, PHP, WordPress and the SQLite Database Integration plug-in.